 Students must file an "Application for Graduation" with the Registrar's office by the deadline set by the University Registrar.
-"Application for Graduation" forms are available online through Academus.
+The Application for Graduation form can be downloaded from the University website by going to the Academics tab and selecting Office of the Registrar and then selecting Student Records and then the Registrar's Office Forms.